tyknkd/flashcard-app/PAGE_TESTING.md

     * Logo
     * Knowledge of HTML Forms
 * Data needed to render the page
-    * BD with login information and they're assosiated decks
+    * DB with login information and they're assosiated decks
 * Link destinations for the page
-    * Availible
+    * Available
         * Home
         * All decks/Filter Page
         * Indivigual Decks
-    * Not Availible (Availible after logged in)
+    * Not Available (Availible after logged in)
         * Personal Deck Page
         * Personal Deck Creation/Editing Page